IgniteUI/igniteui-docfx/kr/components/grid/groupby.md

 ```

 >[!NOTE]
  > If the component is using an [`Emulated`](../themes/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to `penetrate` this encapsulation using `::ng-deep`.
-Note that the Emulated ViewEncapsulated is the default one.
+Note that the Emulated value of the ViewEncapsulation is the default one.

 ```scss
 :host {